Canon M100 vs Nikon Z6

 It is notable that the Z6 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M100 lacks such a headphone port.

-Both the M100 and the Z6 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the Z6 does not have a direct predecessor.
+The Z6 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon M100 better than the Nikon Z6 or vice versa?
 The listing below highlights the relative strengths of the two models.